steveloughran/hadoop-trunk/hadoop-common-project/hadoop-common/src/site/markdown/filesystem/filesystem.md

 ### Path getHomeDirectory()

 The function `getHomeDirectory` returns the home directory for the Filesystem and the current user account.

 For some filesystems, the path is `["/","users", System.getProperty("user-name")]`.

 However, for HDFS, the username is derived from the credentials used to authenticate the client with HDFS -this may differ from the local user account name.

-Accordingly, it is the responsibility of the filesystem to determine the home directory of the caller
+*It is the responsibility of the filesystem to determine actual the home directory of the caller*

 #### Preconditions